 With your coffee beans, add in whole spices of the taste you want to flavor your coffee beans with.
 Cinnamon sticks, vanilla beans, cardamon, cocoa beans, nutmeg seeds, ginger, clove buds, lavender, star anise or whatever you want to flavor them with.
 Hazelnut coffee is my favorite to make this way.

 Vanilla beans and coca beans are best cut and mixed with your freshly roasted coffee beans.

-The longer you keep your spices in your coffee cannister in contact with the beans in your cannister, the more of the flavor of the spice they will take on.
+The longer you keep your spices in your coffee canister in contact with the beans in your canister, the more of the flavor of the spice they will take on.